Table of Contents

-More than 60% of marketers like to build content personas for their marketing strategy.
+More than 60% of marketers like to build content marketing personas for their marketing strategy.
 That’s because when you convey a message on the internet, it should resonate with your ideal target audience.
-Every piece of content that goes online has an ideal audience and your content marketing strategy should reflect their interests by providing answers to their questions.
-In this article, we’re going to cover everything you need to know about creating personas for your content marketing strategy.
-You will know how to build your own personas to promote content effectively.
+Every piece of content that goes online has an ideal audience, and your content marketing strategy should reflect their interests by providing answers to their questions.
+This article will cover everything you need to know about creating content marketing personas.
+You will learn how to build your personas to promote content effectively.

-A persona is a detailed sketch of a target market based on verified commonalities, not assumptions, but statistical evidence that points to the behavior of an audience.
-Content marketing strategy steps require careful research and building a strong content persona will help you touch the hearts of your audiences.
+A persona is a detailed sketch of a target market based on verified commonalities—not assumptions, but statistical evidence that points to the behavior of an audience.
+Content marketing strategy steps require careful research, and building a solid content persona will help you touch the hearts of your audiences.
 A content persona tells your content marketing strategy how to drive better engagement in the market, encouraging people to take action and promote your message.

-Without a solid persona, you may be completely oblivious to the kind of content that your audience will consume.
-You have to know what the audience wants in order to deliver quality content that is engaging.
-People are actively seeking information on the internet and every content marketing strategy should actively seek information about internet users.
+Without a solid persona, you may be utterly oblivious to the kind of content that your audience will consume.
+You have to know what the audience wants to deliver engaging quality content.
+People actively seek information on the internet, and every content marketing strategy should actively seek information about internet users.
 With dedicated analytics and user behavior trends, you can draft a content persona that markets your content well across diverse verticals and promotional channels.

-When creating a content persona, it is important to rely on strategically aligned insights and valuable market information.
+When creating a content marketing persona, relying on strategically aligned insights and valuable market information is essential.
 Constantly analyzing audience engagement and behavioral trends can give you deep insights into building a fitting persona.
 It is important to remember that personas are customized experiences that you aim to deliver through your content.
-Let’s find out how:

 1. Understand your ideal customer

-For every business, the buyer persona should be reflected in the content shared with people.
+In any business, the buyer persona should be reflected in the content shared with customers.
 Maintaining a consistent tone and delivery of ideas will urge people to follow your brand.
 However, the content is based on how you envision your ideal customer.
-With dedicated analytics, you can target people based on interests, age group, engagement, and demographics.
-With such information comes great responsibility, to relate with people on a personal level.
+You can target people based on interests, age group, engagement, and demographics with dedicated analytics.
+With such information comes great responsibility to relate with people personally.

-A great way of envisioning your ideal customer is to give the customer a name and fill out a form that addresses his or her interests, the values associated with your brand, and the unique selling point that matches his or her requirements.
+A great way of envisioning your ideal customer is to give the customer a name and fill out a form that addresses their interests, the values associated with your brand, and the unique selling point that matches their requirements.